W-A-I-L-A-W-8/redesign/_projects/2020-09-19-finely-curated-mobile-experience.md

 Change the number inside the 'columns' setting to create different types of gallery for all kinds of purposes.
 You can even click on each image to seamlessly enlarge it on the page.

+After a UX Audit.

 #### Pain Points
-* The primary problem here was not the lack of content but how we squeeze onto the small screen.
+* The primary problem here was not the lack of content but how do we go about squeezing it all onto the small screen.

+The stakeholder also wanted this to work across multiple screen resolutions so the approach had to be responsive so we could forget about doing a native application

 #### Why?
 chatbot off the shelf solution Amazon Lex.Why: better engagement, bridging gap in content, increase revenue, reduce costs.Summary or outcome: KPIs achieved (see keynote doc).